 The University reserves the right to make changes in the published schedule of fees and payment dates and also to assess charges, which are not included in the schedule of fees, for course material and/or transportation provided at University expense.

 Fall Semester - The compulsory non-refundable Registration Deposit of $200 is forfeited as the first charge against a withdrawal/cancellation or no show for the semester including the first five class days.
-The above schedule will only come into effect once the first $200 penalty has been used up.
+The schedule below will only come into effect once the first $200 penalty has been used up.

 Winter and Summer Semesters - Refunds of tuition fees will be calculated according to the effective date and schedule found at: Tuition Refunds | guelphhumber.ca.